 A large number of respondents reported feeling valued as a community member in the Village.
-Respondents did not express a concern with ageism in River Forest.
+Age discrimination against River Forest older adults is not widespread.
+Respondents expressed there to be a low level of ageism in River Forest.

-- About 50 percent of the respondents agreed or strongly agreed that they felt like a valued member of the River Forest community.
+- Only about 50 percent of the respondents agreed or strongly agreed that they felt like a valued member of the River Forest community.
 Almost 37 percent responded neutral.
 (Survey Question 15) - A large majority does not feel discriminated against based on age; nor have they experienced ageist comments.
 (Survey Question 10) - Eleven percent of respondents reported that they sometime feel discriminated against due to their age.
-(Survey Question/s 10) - Fewer than seven percent of River Forest older adults report hearing annoying or negative remarks due to their perceived age.
+(Survey Question/s 10)

+Fewer than seven percent of River Forest older adults report hearing annoying or negative remarks due to their perceived age.
 (Survey Question/s 9)